ogelbric/POC_Tanzu_App_Engine_app1/README.md

 ## How to get ingress to my pod

-Step 1: Create a file k8sGatewayRoutes.yaml in .tanzu/config
+Step 1: Create a file k8sGatewayRoutes.yaml in .tanzu/config (App name = orf-nginx-app-engine replace for your app name)

 ```
 apiVersion: gateway.networking.k8s.io/v1beta1